LurkNautili/lurknautili.github.io/about.md

 title: LurkNautili's Github front page
 ---
 # About me
-I'm a (at the time of writing) 29-year-old software developer, mostly using C++ and JS.
+I'm 32-year-old software developer, mostly using C++ and JS.

-I've also learned to use UE4 in the past couple of years.
+I've also learned to use UE4 (and a bit of UE5 now) in the past couple of years.
 It was painful at first but, now I think I've learned to appreciate the engine despite its idiosyncrasies.

 I'm building this site as a place to showcase projects and hopefully give me additional reasons